ddfridley/react-action-state-path/README.md

 * RESET_STATE:  Reset the state of a component, can be sent to a child or a parent
 * CHILD_SHAPE_CHANGED:  If a child's shape changes, this action is generated and propgated up, with distance increasing each time.
 You would use this to reduce, or hide, or change components that are far from the action
 * CLEAR_PATH:    Reset the state of a component's children, and then the component. (order matters)
+* SET_PATH: Used when restoring state from a URL, SET_PATH is called for each component

 # Guidelines